Cours de Vincennes

-The Cours de Vincennes (formerly Avenue de Vincennes) is a street in Paris, linking place de la Nation to porte de Vincennes.
+The Cours de Vincennes (formerly the Avenue de Vincennes) is a street in Paris, linking the Place de la Nation to the Porte de Vincennes.
 It forms a major artery and serves as the border between the city's 12th and 20th arrondissements.
 It was built before 1860 and forms the start of Route nationale 34.

 Junctions

 On its south side it has junctions with: